Tag: righteousness

 —Jeremiah 23:5 (NRSV)

 Let’s be honest.
 This hasn’t been a very hope-filled year.
-No graduations, weddings, births, vacations, holidays, etc. Probably the last you would use to describe this last year was a year of hope.
+No normal graduations, weddings, births, vacations, holidays, etc. Probably the last word you would use to describe this last year was a year of hope.
 There didn’t seem to be much to hope for.

 And yet.
 God still brings hope.
 Through Christ – God brings hope.
 This advent season as we anticipate the magical time with our families and the birth of our Branch – and in every season even when we have a hard time seeing that hope.

-Sometime this week or in the coming week I am going to ask you to do two things:
+Sometime this week or in the coming week I am going to you to do two things:

 Write down a list of things you hope for in the coming year.
 What do you hope in your with God?
 What do you hope for your family?
 What do you hope for in your friendships?
-What do you hope for in work or in your personal life?
+What do you hope for in work or in your personal ?
 What are the things you hope for in this coming year?
 Write that list down and hang it up somewhere you will see it often.
 Pray about those things.
 Allow God to be a part of it all because ultimately God brings the hope we desire and seek out in all areas of our life.

 Figure out a way this advent season to bring someone hope.
 Maybe you know someone who needs a meal.
 Maybe you know someone who could use a bending ear and are lonely. them a call and just chat with them and pray with them.
 Maybe you know someone who is in desperate need of the hope of Jesus Christ.
 Invite them to whether in person or to watch online with you in your home.
 Extend the same hope that God gives to you to someone else this month.